fecet/scroll/hyprscroller/README.md

 `threeeighths`, `onehalf` (default), `fiveeighths`, `twothirds`, `threequarters`, `fivesixths`, `seveneighths`, `one`.

+### `single_column_width`

+Width to use when a workspace has exactly one column.
+This lets the only column take a different size (commonly `one` for full width).
+When a second column is created in that workspace, hyprscroller automatically resets both columns back to their default widths (as defined by `column_default_width` or any matching window rule) so the layout returns to the normal proportions.
+Possible arguments are the same as `column_default_width`.
+Default is `one`.

+### `single_row_height`

+Height to use when a column has exactly one window.
+This lets that only window take a different size (commonly `one` for full height).
+When a second window is created in that column, hyprscroller automatically resets both windows back to their default heights (as defined by `window_default_height` or any matching window rule) so the layout returns to the normal proportions.
+Possible arguments are the same as `window_default_height`.
+Default is `one`.

 ### `window_default_height`

 Determines the default height of a new window.
 This is useful if you are using